evilnose/PyRKViewer/README.md

 * Reactions can be displayed using Bezier curves and straight lines.
 * Plugin support, with some plugin examples: Arrow Designer, Random Network, Auto Layout, etc.

-## Getting Started

-### Installing with Pypi
+## Installment for Users

+* Install Python 3.7, 3.8 or 3.9 if not ready in the system.
-* `pip install pyrkviewer` for the base application.
+* Go to the command line and type `pip install pyrkviewer`.
-* To run the application, simply run `coyote` or `python -m coyote`
 * If wxPython won't get installed automatically, please try to install wxPython 4.1.1 manually referring to https://wxpython.org/pages/downloads/index.html.
-* Note that on MacOS, if you wish to use Coyote in a virtual environment, use `venv` instead of `virtualenv`, due to the latter's issues with wxPython.
+* To run the application, simply type in the command line `coyote`.

+## Documentation

+The full documentation can be found at: https://sys-bio.github.io/PyRKViewer/

+## Installment options for Developers

 ### Installing with Poetry
 1. If you do not have poetry installed on your computer, follow the quick steps shown [here](https://python-poetry.org/docs/).